 The most popular way to get Scala is either using Scala through sbt, the Scala build tool, or to use Scala through an IDE.

-First, make sure you have the Java 8 JDK installed.
+First, make sure you have the Java 8 JDK (or Java 11 JDK) installed.

 To check, open the terminal and type: